Anne-ClaireFouchier/MLforAR/README.md

 Here is how deep learning networks are added into Unity through Barracuda :
 <img src="https://user-images.githubusercontent.com/61414950/121860532-3a2eca00-ccf9-11eb-8140-7e2fbb556454.png" height="800">

 The model needs to be converted into ONNX or Barracuda format.
+These two formats support different operators.

 Instructions [here](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/Exporting.html) to convert from Pytorch, TensorFlow or Keras to ONNX.